Hand Injury Compensation Claims

 There are many different types of hand injury that a person can sustain.
 For this reason, symptoms will vary dependent upon the cause, severity and area affected.
-Some common hand injury symptoms that have been presented to us in previous compensation claims include:
+Some common hand injury symptoms include:

 - Pallor – pale skin, often caused by poor circulation to the affected area.

 - Limited movement in the hand and fingers